 - We expect families at home to read books with their child daily and make comments in their child’s reading record.
+There will be comments on your child’s progress in reading form the Class Teacher and TA.
 The importance of reading with children is encouraged when parents are invited to school curriculum meetings and parent consultations.
 Teachers will engage with parents through reading records to encourage them to read at home.

 - “Author of the month” changes each month.
 A display is updated with a variety of the specific author books and there is always an assembly to introduce them.
 Teachers and children are able to access the display in the school and pick from the books available to read in class time.

 - Author visits happen a few times a year.
 They will give an assembly to the children and offer a meet and greet whilst signing copies of the book’s children have bought.

 - In EYFS a “secret reader” (a parent) is brought into the classrooms to read to the children.

 - World Book Day is celebrated every March.
 Children are encouraged to dress up as a character and the day’s activities are focused around reading.
 We run a book swap where children and adults bring in a book they have finished with and swap if for a new one.

 - Book Fairs take place during the year.
 Children are encouraged to take a look at the selection on offer and make a purchase with their parents.
 We promote Crofton Park Library and many children take part in their summer reading scheme as well as borrowing books throughout the year.